duckfist/MM2Random/readme.txt

 -----------------------------------------------------------------------------------------------

 Changelog

+v0.4.0-beta
+- E-Tanks in your inventory now persist through Game Overs
+- (Stage Select): The boss name beneath each portrait now corresponds to the stage it points to
+- (Stage - Airman): Removed first room's Lightning Goro requirement
+- (Stage - Airman): Redesigned first room with static platforms and adjusted enemy spawns
+- (Stage - Flashman): Edited Flashman's boss room to have no ceiling (fixes Airman behavior)
+- (Stage - Quickman): Fixed bug that accidentally changed the velocity of Quick Beams
+- (Boss - Woodman): Nerf - Reduce leaf fall-speed so he does't jump as quickly
+- (Boss - Woodman): Nerf - Reduce chance of parameters that produce more difficult patterns
+- (Boss - Airman): Reduced max Y-velocity for both jumps
+- (Weapon) Buster now does 2 damage against 4 Robot Masters instead of only 2
+- (Enemy): Add Changkey Maker enemy type back in and disabled its palette change behavior
+- (Enemy): Made "auxiliary" enemy types have consistent weaknesses (i.e. Shotman, Shrink, Mole)
+- (Enemy): Finally corrected all instances of enemies appearing with glitched graphics
+- (Enemy): Glitched M-445s no longer suddenly spawn where they shouldn't
+- (Text): Increased the speed of the Item Get cutscene, skipping Dr. Light's extra text
+- (Text): The Weapon Letter chosen for each weapon will try to be the first letter of the name
+- (Colors): The "Stage-Selected Boss Intro" screen now has some random colors
+- (Music): Disabled legacy music randomizer
+- (Music): Removed Credits 2 song, Weapon Get song, and Start/Password song
+- (Music): A random stage song is played during "Credits 2"
+- (Music): "Start/Password" and "Weapon Get" scenes now just play the Stage Select song
+- (Music): 11 stage songs are chosen instead of 10, with Wily 5 taking the unique extra song
+- (Music): Fixed bug in parsing songs with no noise channel, fixing 2 tracks
+TODO:
+- (Music): Added XX new songs, bringing the track total to XXX.
+- (Text): Added XX new intro cutscene paragraphs
+- (Text): Weapon Letters in the pause menu match the letters shown on Weapon Get screen

 v0.3.7-beta
 - Bug fix: Fixed glitchy instant-charge Atomic Fire (sometimes crashed the game)
 - (Enemy): Added several restrictions on M-445 spawning, should be easier now